The TeamTalk Commander (TTCom)

 I expect TTCom may be of use to those meeting any of these criteria:

-- TeamTalk server administrators who want quick ways of
+- TeamTalk server managers and administrators who want quick ways of

 accomplishing some tasks from a command line, such as account